 The notes provide additional information that is essential to the full understanding of the data provided in the fund financial statements.
-The notes to the financial statements can be found on pages 9 through 13 of this report, and include a summary of significant accounting policies, cash and investments, detailing of professional services, a certification that First 5 Tuolumne County funds were not used to supplant, and program evaluation costs.
+The notes to the financial statements can be found on pages 10 through 14 of this report, and include a summary of significant accounting policies, cash and investments, detailing of professional services, a certification that First 5 funds were not used to supplant, and program evaluation costs.

-Beyond Fiscal Year 2019-20
+Beyond Fiscal Year 2022-23

-The Commission's 4-year strategic and financial plan, amended in September 2018, has been extended to fiscal year 2022-23.
-The Financial Plan forecast assumes an annual decrease in both revenues and expenditures due to the ending of the IMPACT program agreement after fiscal year 2019-20.
+The Commission's 4-year strategic and financial plan, amended in September 2018, has been extended to fiscal year 2023-24.
+The Financial Plan forecast assumes an annual decrease in both revenues and expenditures.
 The plan assumes that the fund balance will be spent down to the annual revenue level at the end of the funding cycle, leaving only enough for cash flow and contingencies.